-Hiking is a popular activity in the Kananaskis and Troll Falls is an easy 90-minute hike that takes you to a frozen waterfall in December.
+Hiking is one of the top activities in the Kananaskis and Grotto Canyon is a relatively easy hike that takes you to a frozen waterfall in winter.
 It is slippery though, so it’s recommended that you bring ice cleats or spikes, or join this guided tour that includes all of your gear.

 Another great December activity in the Kananaskis is dog sledding.
 The Boundary Ranch, a one-hour drive from Calgary, offers a dog sledding Dreamcatcher experience which includes exploring a teepee encampment and a trappers cabin.
 There is also a campfire meal.
 The Dreamcatcher experience is just under $400 CAD per person.

 For a relaxing activity take a trip to the Kananaskis Nordic Spa.
 This is one of the most luxurious spas in the Rocky mountains and access, which starts at $119 CAD, includes access to the Hydrotherapy cycle (Five Pools), the Eucalyptus Steam Room, Alchemist Steam Room, Finnish Sauna, Banyan & Barrel Saunas, and Exfoliation Cabin.
 You can book their morning session from 9 am to 2:30 pm or the afternoon session from 3:30 pm to 9:00 pm.